A Tourist in Rome - Roman Forum

 That part of the basilica between the columns and the wall was covered by a ceiling (the floor of the 2nd floor of the basilica) and was called the Portico of Gaius and Lucius Caesar.
 Gaius Caesar and Lucius Caesar were the grandsons of Augustus, and he groomed them to be his successors, starting when they were children.
 Lucius Caesar is mentioned in the large inscription right in front of you now, at the right-most end of the Basilica Aemilia, shown in the 1st image below.
-This inscription was actually from the Parthian Arch, which probably spanned the Via Sacra from here over to the Temple of Julius Caesar where you can see the remains of the foundation for that arch.
-In any case, Augustus' plans went astray when they both died around the age of 20, forcing Augustus to settle for his stepson, Tiberius, who he didn't particularly like, as his successor.
+This inscription was the dedication near the top of a no-longer-existing triumphal arch dedicated to Lucius Caesar which once spanned the Via Sacra from the Basilica Aemilia over to the Temple of Julius Caesar.
+This arch would have been symmetrical with the Parthian Arch of Augustus on the other side of the Temple of Julius Caesar.
+Augustus' plans went astray when both of his grandsons died around the age of 20, forcing Augustus to settle for his stepson, Tiberius, who he didn't particularly like, as his successor.
 Behind the Portico of Gaius and Lucius Caesar was a row of shops in tufa blocks (those large grey stones in the 2nd photo above) forming two groups of six around the entrance.
 Those shops were called the 'Tabernae Novae', and they pre-dated the basilica and were incorporated into it.

 Now I'd suggest you go into the interior of the Basilica Aemilia by going back up the ramp you entered into the Roman Forum upon, and taking the left turn that puts you into the view shown in the three photos below.
 There is a double row of stumps of columns lining an open space in the center.
 The columns are made of a very pretty black and white marble, imported from Turkey, called Asia Minor back then.
 This is the cool part of the basilica because of the thing from the Fall of the Roman Empire that can be found here.